 Cyber Security Law and Policy

-Examining one of the least understood yet most critical national security threats of our time, Syracuse University's Institute for National Security and Counterterrorism (INSCT) is offering the course Cyber Security Law and Policy in two formats -- a 14-week on-campus seminar during the fall term of 2013 for Syracuse University graduate students and a six-week online version starting September 23, 2013 for mid-career professionals.
+Examining one of the least understood yet most critical national security threats of our time, Syracuse University's Institute for National Security and Counterterrorism (INSCT) is offering the course Cyber Security Law and Policy in two formats -- a 14-week on-campus course during the fall term of 2016 for Syracuse University graduate students and a ten-module online version starting in the Fall of 2016 for mid-career professionals.
 Designed by one the country's most innovative and interdisciplinary national security and counterterrorism programs and taught by Prof. William Snyder—an expert in the prosecution of terrorists, counterterrorism and the law, and computer crimes — Cyber Security Law and Policy analyzes the dynamically developing threat national security faces from globally networked computers.

 Why this course?
 Because we stand at the crossroads.